netesf13d/flex-crystals-kyber/README.md

-# CRYSTALS - Kyber
+# Flexible CRYSTALS - Kyber

-A Rust implementation of the key encapsulation mechanism Kyber.
+A generalized and flexible Rust implementation of the key encapsulation mechanism Kyber.
+The ring parameters can be set somewhat arbitrarily, at the cost of an unoptimized implementation.

 ## References